|

 Milltown: the Early Years 1843 - 1873

-The industrial history of Niles entered
+The industrial history of Niles

-A new generation of industrial leaders established a number of new
+A new generation of industrial leaders established a number of

-center.
-The completion of the Pennsylvania-Ohio Canal and the availability
+a manufacturing center.
+The completion of the Pennsylvania-Ohio

-of raw iron from Heaton’s “Maria” furnace were
+Canal and the availability of raw iron from Heaton’s “Maria”

-William, and Thomas Russell to Niles from Lisbon,
+his brother, William, and Thomas Russell to

-Ohio in 1841 to build their first plant here.
+Niles from Lisbon, Ohio in 1841 to build their first plant here.

 Coming from England where the manufacture of iron was more advanced,